andreasabel/inCode/entry/interpreters-a-la-carte-duet.md

     interpretable primitives
 3. Writing modular interpreters for each set of primitives, then using deconstructors like `>|<` to easily combine and swap out interpreters.
-4. Lenses with State and classy lenses
+4. Lenses with State and classy lenses.
-5. Programming against polymorphic monadic contexts like `MonadState`, `MonadWriter`, `MonadAccum`, etc.
+5. Programming against polymorphic monadic contexts like `MonadState`, `MonadWriter`, `MonadAccum`, etc., which helps us combine interpreters in a very smooth way.

 Pushing the Boundaries
 ----------------------